CSCfi/rally/doc/source/install_and_upgrade/install.rst

                              If neither '-r' nor '-R' is set default behaviour is to ask.
       -R, --no-recreate      Do not remove target directory if it already exist.
                              If neither '-r' nor '-R' is set default behaviour is to ask.
+      -e, --db-ensure        Do not recreate database, instead ensure it exists.
       -y, --yes              Do not ask for confirmation: assume a 'yes' reply to every question.
       -D, --dbtype TYPE      Select the database type.
 TYPE can be one of